The Best Video Doorbells of 2021

 How to Set Up a Smart Video Doorbell

 Most smart video doorbells should easily install using the existing wires your home may already have for an everyday doorbell.
-If you don't have a wiring setup, then purchasing a smart video doorbell that's battery powered, like the Ring Peephole Cam, will be the way to go.
+If you don't have a wiring setup, then purchasing a smart video doorbell that's battery powered will be the way to go.
 For the most part, you don't need any other smart home devices or technologies to use smart doorbells—just your smartphone and the doorbell’s app.

 However, most of these video doorbells will play nice with other smart home devices like Amazon Echo and Google Home speakers, so check to see which are most compatible with the system you're using.
-Amazon Echo and Google Home speakers can make announcements when someone rings your doorbell and can also display a live stream of your front door camera.
+Smart speakers can make announcements when someone rings your doorbell and can also display a live stream of your front door camera.
 Note that if you want to save your videos, a separate storage subscription cost may be necessary.

+It has an impressive 160-degree field of view but doesn't offer a full head-to-toe picture like other doorbells in our guide.
+Features like Quick Replies and color Pre-Roll video clips are free to use and help enhance the overall experience, but a paid Ring Protect Plan is needed to access features like saving and sharing video clips, People Only mode, and rich preview notifications.

+This isn’t Ring’s most affordable or feature-filled doorbell but it hits all the sweet spots of a great front door camera: reliability, accuracy, and flexibility, making it great for any Alexa-driven smart home.

-The Google Nest Hello Smart WiFi Video Doorbell is our previous pick for best video doorbell.
-It doesn't offer as good of a view nor as versatile of a setup as the our new No. 1 pick, the Arlo Essential Wire-Free Video Doorbell, but it's still a great choice.
-It delivers timely alerts right over WiFi and cellular data and it offers the great video and audio quality.
+The Google Nest Hello is Google's first video doorbell.
+It delivers timely alerts right over Wi-Fi and cellular data and it offers the great video and audio quality.
 There's also the optional facial recognition alerts for familiar faces, package delivery notifications, and more useful home security features.

-The Nest Hello captures video in 4:3 format, whereas Ring records in a 16:9 format (more of a wide-screen look).
-The advantage that Nest has, according to Google, is that this view is “designed to show people head to toe.”
+The Nest Hello captures video in 4:3 format that's “designed to show people head to toe.."
 Within the Nest mobile app, you have the option to control the night vision settings.
 When night vision is on, the video records in black and white.
 Even so, the video is clear and it’s easy to make out what’s going on outside the front door.

 As for the audio, we were able to clearly communicate with whoever was at the front door without any audio issues while at home and out and about.
 The doorbell also comes with several pre-recorded responses, available in 13 different languages, that you can select if you're unable to get to the door.